Last updated 10 am on 28 September 2020.

 We are required to set up a quarantine space on campus.
 Based on the space required and proximity to the Medical Centre, Parijata has been identified as the best location.
 Students currently in Parijata will be assigned rooms in Mandara and Sugandhi.
 Dr Mukund Thattai will be in touch with first-year students separately about these arrangements.

 In-person courses are suspended.
-Instructors will be assisted to begin teaching via Zoom, and courses will begin from April 15th.
+Instructors will be assisted to begin teaching via Zoom.

-All thesis synopsis seminars and thesis vivas will take place by video.
+All thesis synopsis seminars and thesis vivas are being conducted online.
+This will continue for the foreseeable future.
 The open portion will be live-streamed.

-Individual labs will decide on their policies for group meetings.
-Everyone is encouraged to make use of online meetings, and work from home to the extent possible.
+Individual labs can decide on their policies for group meetings.
+However, everyone is encouraged to make use of online meetings, to minimise unnecessary contacts, and work from home to the extent possible.

 Research and lab activities will continue.
 Standard precautions should be observed, including maintaining distance, washing hands, staying home if unwell and reporting symptoms immediately to the Medical Centre.